nporta/fotton-challenge-graphql-typescript/README.md

 # FotonTech Challenge

-This is a solution to the [FotonTech Challenge](https://github.com/FotonTech/join) using GraphQL.
+This is a solution to the [FotonTech Challenge](https://github.com/FotonTech/join) using GraphQL and TypeScript.
+If you want to see the solution using GraphQL and without TypeScript please check [here](https://github.com/nporta/fotton-challenge-graphql).
-If you want to see the solution using REST APIs please check [here](https://github.com/nporta/foton-challenge).
+If you want to see the solution using REST APIs and without TypeScript please check [here](https://github.com/nporta/foton-challenge).

 How to run
 -------------
 * `npm install`
 * Create a `nodemon.json` file and add `MONGO_URL` variable
-* `npm start`
+* `npm run dev`

 Stack
 -------------
 * Node.js / Express
 * MongoDB / Mongoose
 * GraphQL
+* TypeScript

 Project Description
 -------------